 Or maybe you’ve got 20 or 25.
 What would it feel like to put those people all in your living room and you have the opportunity to speak to each one of them.
 So that’s kind of a bonus to this tip.

-Tip #2 is don't overly design your emails.
+#2 – Don’t overly design your emails.
 And this is for the same reason, because do you send your best friend an email that has beautiful pictures that are all perfectly aligned in multiple columns and super fancy designed?

-They also need to know, like and trust you before they are going to be willing to purchase from you, which you need in order to be able to keep your business alive and continue serving them and not burnout.
-So if you have any issues about that concept, I’m going to tell you to go back to episode #12 if you have any concerns about charging for what you are doing.
+They also need to know, like and trust you before they are going to be willing to purchase from you, which you need in order to be able to keep your business alive and continue serving them and not burn out.
+I’m going to tell you to go back to episode #12 if you have any concerns about charging for what you are doing.

-Two bonus benefits to this one.
-Number one, it will make it much easier for you to get past the spam filters.
-Spam is filtering out these types of emails that we get from businesses and things like that.
-And if your email doesn’t look like it’s coming from a super fancy business, it’s going to be more likely to pass through that spam filter.
+First, it will make it much easier for you to get past the spam filters.
+Spam is filtering out these types of emails that we get from businesses.
+If your email doesn’t look like it’s coming from a super fancy business, it’s going to be more likely to pass through that spam filter.

-If you’re already a member of The Goodness Squad, go log in to the resource library and download the short ebook.
-That has five tips for your email marketing.
+If you’re already a member of The Goodness Squad, go log in to the resource library and download the short e-book that has five tips for your email marketing.
 If you’re not yet a member, jump on over to TheGoodnessSquad.com/join.
 Once you sign up, you’ll have access to my entire library of free resources.
 One of which includes five simple tips for your email marketing.
 Each tip can be implemented in just a few minutes but will have a significant impact on your business.
-I cannot wait to virtually see you there.

 If you loved this episode, please share it!